jominjoseph/jominjoseph/ReadME.md

-Hi, my name is Jomin Joseph and I am pursuing new opportunities where I can learn and have more hands-on applications.
+Hi, my name is Jomin Joseph and I am pursuing new opportunities where I can develop my skills and gain more hands on experience.
 I have included some of my previous projects within my github.

 My repositories consist of: